clckwrkbdgr/blackcompany/README.md

 	-r, --random                Prints random task from the list.
 Excludes --percent.
 	-u, --unsolved              Prints first unsolved sub-task from each top-level task (works only with --random).

+todo motd [OPTIONS]
+	Show a Message of The Day and controls it.
+	-f FILE, --file=FILE            path to the messages file.
+Plain text, one line is one message.
+	-p, --print                     prints first (top) message.
+	-a, --all                       prints all messages with corresponding IDs, including finished ones.
+	-f, --finish                    finished top message and moves it to the end of the list, popping the next one.
+	-m, --check-month               checks if current date is a start of the month and finish current message if needed.